xBlade58/smart-meter-platform-page/specification/1_SystemOverview/SmartMeterAdapter.md

 #### Configure Mapping

-The mapping of values collected from the SmartMeter to values conform to the operational properties should also be configured in the SmartMeterAdapter.
+The mapping of values collected from the SmartMeter to values conform to the operational properties SHOULD also be configured in the SmartMeterAdapter.
+This is the case because the SmartMeterAdapter is the first component that is able to know the exact mapping of the values.
+The exact way of reaching this goal is not part of this specification.

 ### Transmitting Data to the Concentrator